runpod/runpod-python/docs/getting_Started.md

 ```
 ### Profile

-By default all credentials are stored under the `default` profile.
+By default, all credentials are stored under the `default` profile.
 To switch profiles you can use the `--profile` argument on CLI commands or change the profile within a script.

 ```python
 import runpod